baobabsoluciones/cornflow/README.rst

 ~~~~~~~~~~~~~~~~~~

 do::

+    git clone git@github.com:ggsdc/corn.git
+    cd corn
-    python -m venv venv
+    python3 -m venv venv
     source venv/bin/activate
     pip3 install -r requirements.txt

-You now need to create a user and password in postgresql.
+You now need to create a user and password in postgresql (we will be using `postgres` and `postgresadmin`).
 And also you need to create a database (we will be using one with the name `cornflow`).

 Setup cornflow database